3.2 + – expressions

 “What’s the difference between a trinomial, and the binomial?”
 Demi asked.

-“Binomials means ‘bi’ that means two, binomial is a polynomial with two terms,” Jeremy explained, “you see thats why they added ‘bi’ into the word binomial and notice that binomial and polynomial both have ‘nomial’ in their word.”
+“Binomials means ‘bi’ that means two, binomial is a polynomial with two terms,” Jamie explained, “you see thats why they added ‘bi’ into the word binomial and notice that binomial and polynomial both have ‘nomial’ in their word.”

 “You can remember this because a bicycle has 2 wheels,” Demi said, “but what about trinomial?”